mgalligan25/DS_GA_Final_Project/README.md

 ## Test
 ```
-Test scores are very similar to validation, indicating that upsampling against imbalance did not cause overfit.
+Test scores are very similar to validation, as validation is just the raw training data (without upsample).

 Test Results
 accuracy: .691